marcodesic/jekyll-now/_posts/2014-3-3-Hello-World.md

 <img src="/images/lm/rnnlm.svg">
 </div>

-This model is similar to the simple one, just that after encoding the current input word we feed the resulting representation (of size `200`) into a two layer [LSTM](http://colah.github.io/posts/2015-08-Understanding-LSTMs/), which then outputs a vector also of size `200` (at every timestep the LSTM also received a vector representing it's previous state- this is not shown in the diagram).
+This model is similar to the simple one, just that after encoding the current input word we feed the resulting representation (of size `200`) into a two layer [LSTM](http://colah.github.io/posts/2015-08-Understanding-LSTMs/), which then outputs a vector also of size `200` (at every time step the LSTM also receives a vector representing it's previous state- this is not shown in the diagram).
 Then, just like before, we use the decoder to convert this output vector into a vector of probability values.
 (LSTM is just a fancier RNN that is better at remembering the past.
 Its "API" is identical to the "API" of an RNN- the LSTM at each time step receives an input and its previous state, and uses those two inputs to compute an updated state and an output vector[^api].)

 Now we have a model that at each time step gets not only the current word representation, but also the state of the LSTM from the previous time step, and uses this to predict the next word.
-The state of the LSTM is a representation of the previously seen words (note that words that we saw recently have a much larger impact on this state then words we saw a while ago).
+The state of the LSTM is a representation of the previously seen words (note that words that we saw recently have a much larger impact on this state than words we saw a while ago).

 As expected, performance improves and the perplexity of this model on the test set is about `114`.
 An implementation of this model[^zaremba], along with a detailed explanation, is available in [Tensorflow](https://www.tensorflow.org/tutorials/recurrent).